Women rabbis and Torah scholars: Alternate Orthodox approaches

 Since the 2010s, the Israeli-based modern Orthodox institution Ohr Torah Stone began training and certifying Orthodox women as "Morat Hora’ah U’Manhigah Ruchanit" (or "Morat Hora’ah") as teachers who are authorized to provide direction in matters of Jewish law.
 It is a position that is not formally listed as rabbinical ordination, but may be understood as a role that overlaps with the role of "rabbi".

 These certifications are obtained by study at seminaries such as Midreshet Lindenbaum and its "Women's Institute of "Halakhic Leadership"; Without granting ordination, two other programs mirror the Rabbinate's ordination requirements for men include Ein HaNetziv, which trains students as "Teachers of Halacha"; and Matan, for recognition as "meshivot halacha" or halakhic respondents.

 Support for women as Torah scholars is a cause backed by several Orthodox women's organizations.
 The Orthodox women's organization Kolech has supported the recognition of women as Torah scholars.
 In 2016, Kolech launched an initiative called "Shabbat Dorshot Tov" which promoted women speakers and scholars in residence in dozens of Orthodox synagogues across Israel.
 The project was formed in collaboration with Midreshet Lindenbaum, Matan Women's Institute for Torah Studies, Midreshet Ein HaNetziv, and the Beit Hillel association.
 In 2018, the Hadran organization was founded to support Jewish women studying Talmud.
 In 2020, the organization hosted the first women's celebration marking the completion of the traditional seven-year cycle of Talmud study, an event which was attended by over 3,000 Jewish women.
 While the rise of women Torah scholars is noted in individual Orthodox communities, there is no consensus on which title such women should receive.
 One approach found in the Sephardi and Mizrahi communities in Israel is to describe the public Torah study lectures offered by women as "speeches" and such events often accompany statements that these women have received support from community rabbis to conduct such speeches.
 Another approach for women Torah scholars has been to write and publish Jewish legal writings without overt challenges to male Orthodox rabbis.

 Other denominations and movements

 Hadar, an egalitarian Yeshiva which in previous years organized programs that facilitated Jewish women's advanced Torah study, offers a rabbinical program that is comparable to Orthodox rabbinical programs.
 In 2023, Yeshivat Hadar's first graduating class of ordained rabbis include a dozen graduates, half of whom are women.

+In 2018 Vered Hillel became the first woman to be ordained as a rabbi by the Messianic Jewish Rabbinical Council; Messianic Judaism considers itself to be a form of Judaism but is generally considered to be a form of Christianity.)

-Outside of mainstream Judaism, in 2025 the International Israelite Board of Rabbis voted to allow women to become rabbis, but it ruled that when women rabbis are considered ritually impure (for example during menstruation or after childbirth) others must do their religious duties.
+In 2025 the International Israelite Board of Rabbis voted to allow women to become rabbis, but it ruled that when women rabbis are considered ritually impure (for example during menstruation or after childbirth) others must do their religious duties.